cpacilio/fishergw/README.rst

 -----
 A Python package to compute Fisher matrices for gravitational wave models

-Documentation is still under construction, but you can look at the `examples <https://github.com/cpacilio/fishergw/tree/main/examples>`_ folder, including an extensive `tutorial.ipynb <https://github.com/cpacilio/fishergw/tree/main/examples/tutorial.ipynb>`_ notebook tutorial.
+See below for quickstart usage.
+You can also look at the `examples <https://github.com/cpacilio/fishergw/tree/main/examples>`_ folder, including an extensive `tutorial.ipynb <https://github.com/cpacilio/fishergw/tree/main/examples/tutorial.ipynb>`_ notebook tutorial.

 Installation
 ------------